playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/TestingSSL.md

 There are several points of where a connection can be attacked.
 Writing these tests is fairly easy, and running these adversarial tests against unsuspecting programmers can be extremely satisfying.

-> **NOTE**:This should not be taken as a complete list, but as a guide.
+> **Note:**This should not be taken as a complete list, but as a guide.
 In situations where security is paramount, a review should be done by professional info-sec consultants.

 ### Testing Certificate Verification